 - 7. While supporting the brake caliper, pull the wheel axle out. - 8.
 Remove the drive chain pullers, spacers and the wheel.
-NOTICE:Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+NOTICE:Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]